How to Use Daily Mantras as Part of Your Self-Empowerment Toolkit

 Take the example of the person wanting to write a book.
 By affirming he would learn new writing skills every day, in every way, the person knows he must take action to become a brilliant writer.

 Action steps could include signing up for an online writing course, reading books written by other writers, and more.
-This person’s daily mantra encourages him to focus on his goal to write a book and to become a brilliant writer by giving him a starting point from which to work with.
+This person’s daily mantra encourages him to focus on his goal to write a book and becoming a brilliant writer by giving him a starting point from which to work with.

 7. Repeat Your Mantras Daily